tineikt/react-big-scheduler/README.md

+# Axis reverse
+This fork provides a simple reverse of axis (time in the leftmost column and resources in header) when screen is below a certain width (set in config).

+Most is done by changing flex directions and wherever width, height, top, left, right and bottom are set, "reversing them".
+Since text is always horizontal it not always so clear.
+It is not responsive.
+Since we change up the layout/position of differing tables, we lose the scaled widths they provide and must set explicit widths.

+It's pretty, and can be cleaned up.
+There is also a load of tweaks done in it for the project I am goin to use it for.

+A class of `.scheduler-reverse` is added to the root element when it is reversed.

+Rest of docs below have not been updated.

 # react-big-scheduler ![npm](https://img.shields.io/npm/v/react-big-scheduler.svg?style=plastic)

 A scheduler and resource planning component built for React and made for modern browsers (IE10+), IE needs babel-polyfill.